brightonmike/BulletsJS/README.md

 MenuToggle:

+- data-option-1 Required.
+The active class.

+- Active class will be toggled on the body.

 FormValidator:

-- Doesn't take any options
+- Doesn't take any options.

 - Input elements must have the class 'js-data-input'.
 The script only collects values from fields with this class.